Kitazii/dance-booking-system/README.md

 The Dance Course Booking System supports:

-- **Public Users** (not logged in) can browse information about the organisation, view upcoming and current courses, and enrol in courses or book individual class sessions.
+- **Public Users** (not logged in & registered students) can browse information about the organisation, view upcoming and current courses, and enrol in courses or book individual class sessions.
 - **Organisers** (authenticated administrators) can manage courses and classes, maintain participant lists, and administer organiser and user accounts.

 The organisation offers classes for all fitness levels and abilities.
 Courses may range from weekend workshops (e.g., five sessions over two days) to longer weekly series (e.g., twelve sessions over three months).
-On average, five weekly courses run continuously, plus one or two intensive weekend workshops each year.

 ---